 Campbell was born in Sydney and trained at Academy Ballet, Sydney, before joining The Royal Ballet School.
 In 2003 he won silver medal at the Genée International Ballet Competition and was a Prix de Lausanne finalist.
 He joined Birmingham Royal Ballet (BRB) in 2005, promoted to first soloist in 2009.
 Role creations for BRB included Young Man (Michael Corder’s Le Baiser de la fée) and Celeritas2 (Bintley’s E=mc2).
 He continues to make regular guest appearances with Australian Ballet and BRB.

-Campbell’s repertory with the Company includes Prince Florimund (The Sleeping Beauty), Prince and Hans-Peter/Nutcracker (The Nutcracker), Albrecht (Giselle), Des Grieux and Lescaut (Manon), Colas (La Fille mal gardée), Oberon (The Dream), Basilio (Don Quixote), Magician/Mad Hatter and Lewis Carroll/White Rabbit (Alice’s Adventures in Wonderland), Florizel (The Winter’s Tale), Young Man (Two Pigeons), Jack (Sweet Violets), Emble (The Age of Anxiety), Officer (Anastasia) and roles in Tarantella, ‘Emeralds’ and ‘Rubies’ (Jewels), Voices of Spring, Tarantella, In the Night, Connectome, Ceremony of Innocence, Within the Golden Hour, Woolf Works and Carbon Life.
+Campbell’s repertory with the Company includes Prince Florimund (The Sleeping Beauty), Prince and Hans-Peter/Nutcracker (The Nutcracker), Albrecht (Giselle), Des Grieux and Lescaut (Manon), Colas (La Fille mal gardée), Oberon (The Dream), Basilio (Don Quixote), Franz (Coppélia), Magician/Mad Hatter and Lewis Carroll/White Rabbit (Alice’s Adventures in Wonderland), Florizel (The Winter’s Tale), Young Man (Two Pigeons), Jack (Sweet Violets), Emble (The Age of Anxiety), Officer (Anastasia), Pedro (Like Water for Chocolate), The Prince (Cinderella) and roles in Dances at a Gathering, Tarantella, ‘Emeralds’ and ‘Rubies’ (Jewels), Voices of Spring, Tarantella, In the Night, Connectome, Ceremony of Innocence, Within the Golden Hour, Woolf Works, Carbon Life and Scènes de ballet.
 His role creations include Henry Clerval (Frankenstein) and in Obsidian Tear.